hung60129/ChROseq_2.0/README.md

 >**Tool path**: `/home/pr46_0001/cornell_tutorials/ChROseq_tutorial/findClosestGene2TRE_v2.0.py`
 >**Appropriate type of compute node**: 24-core node

-See an example command that assign genes to super-enhancers uniquely present in stage A. Be noted that in our lab practices, we like to flag `-e (--express)` to run against a custome gene list instead of all genes across the entire genome.
+See an example command that assign genes to super-enhancers uniquely present in stage A. In the lab, we like to flag `-e (--express)` to run against a custome gene list instead of all genes across the entire genome.
 The gene list should be a line-delimited file containing a gene name per line.
 Depending on the purpose of this analysis could be genes that are transcribed in stage A (filtering by certain ChRO-seq signal threshold), are significantly up-transcribed in stage A compared to stage B (filtering based on DESeq2 analysis).
 Flag `-e` not only saves computing time but also generates more biological meaningful results.
 ```
 python3 /home/pr46_0001/cornell_tutorials/ChROseq_tutorial/findClosestGene2TRE_v2.0.py \
 [PROJECT-NAME-stageA]_SE.bed \